microsoft/WindowsProtocolTestSuites/TestSuites/FileServer/docs/FileServerUserGuide.md

 ## <a name="6"/> 6 Installed Files and Folders

-Extract FileServer-TestSuite-ServerEP.zip to your computer.
+Extract FileServer-TestSuite-ServerEP.zip or FileServer-TestSuite-ServerEP.tar.gz to your computer.

 ![](./image/FileServerUserGuide/image1.png)**Note**